 Please check out the following articles for more information on traveling around Hokkaido in winter and convenient rail passes.

 1. Celebrate the finale of the year at Rusutsu Resort

-At Rusutsu Resort, an event called the New Year's Eve Fireworks Festival & Torch Run is held every year.
+At Rusutsu Resort, the New Year's Eve Fireworks Festival & Torch Run is held annually.
 The Torch Run, which only skiers can participate in, is a must-see.
-The appearance of skiers coming down the slope in a single line holding a torch in one hand, the flames moving in the dark, has a mystical quality about it.
+The appearance of skiers coming down the slope in a single line holding a torch in one hand, the flames moving in the dark, has a mystical quality.

-・Torch Run participants: Participation fee 600 yen *Advance reservation is required by 5:00 p.m. of the same day.
+- Torch Run participants: Participation fee 780 yen (*Tax included.
+Advance reservation is required by 5:00 p.m. of the same day.)